LorenzoCh/deep_learning_nasdaq/README.md

 # 6016
+This is a project done by me(Ruoyan Chen), and my teammates Shaoran Li, Wenxi Zhao, and Fang You.
 This project aims to predict price movement of a designated stock during a fixed time frame using neural network models.
 The motivation comes from the increasing usage of electronic-trading platform in day-to-day trading activities, whereas the automation of movement of mid-price and price spread crossing